intrpr/intrpr-v8/docs/3380-transliteration/learning-unit-x.md

 ---
 layout: default
 title: Learning unit X
-parent: Assignments
+parent: Learning units
 grand_parent: <small>(ASL3380)</small> Transliteration
 nav-order: 1
 ---

-# Code snippets with line numbers
+# Learning unit

 The default settings for HTML compression are incompatible with the HTML produced by Jekyll (4.1.1 or earlier) for line numbers from highlighted code